It’s an age-old question we’ve all pondered before, but one we rarely have an answer for.

 At the end of the day, a salary is unlikely to be the sole reason someone accepts a job offer or applies to your company.
 Keep in mind how applicants perceive your organization and what you can offer beyond monetary compensation.

 When was the last time you asked your employees about their benefits and organizational perks?

 It sounds like an odd concept, but gathering feedback from the people who actually use your company’s benefits can help streamline the non-salary compensation you offer future employees.

-Part of that non-salary compensation can include engagement initiatives.
+Part of that non-salary compensation can include employee recognition and reward initiatives.
 When employees are unhappy or actively disengaged at work, up to 54% consider leaving their existing companies for a different job.

 Kudos is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
 Kudos uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales